Discover more from The View from the Front. By Stan R. Mitchell.

 But I couldn’t be happy having just written a military thriller, right?
 I couldn’t just stay in that genre like I should.
 Like, most successful authors.

 No, of course not.
 Not when you’re crazy and you want to be the best ever.
 So, I had to try my hand at as an action-packed Western, a detective series, a private investigator series, a leadership/biography book, and two realistic war novels: one about World War II and one about Afghanistan.

 Whatever it is that I have, I have it bad.

 Writing has tons of ups and downs (mostly downs truthfully), but about half of the time, I actually think I’m going to make a boatload of money.
-I’m driven as hell and my friends will tell you I’m as determined and stubborn as anyone you’ll ever meet.
+I’m as ambitious as anyone you’ve ever met and my friends will tell you I’m as determined and stubborn as a goat with a bad attitude.
 (I’m also possibly delusional, but that goes with the diagnosis of crazy.)

 On paper, I at least have a shot.

 Typing speed?
 I can type faster than a cheetah with a rocket on his back.